skip to content

 Local organisations for volunteering opportunities:

-Competition for chartered psychology training, and Assistant Psychologist roles can be fierce.
+Competition for chartered psychology training and Assistant Psychologist roles can be fierce.
 It is not uncommon for graduates to undertake a substantial period of full-time work experience after graduation beyond the requirements for professional training.
+The BPS and NHS have now removed barriers to accessing further funded training, therefore it is now possible for those who have completed practitioner training to apply for further funded training in Clinical Psychology and High Intensity Therapy.

 Now you have looked at this page, think about your next steps.
 Everyone's journey is different.
 There are many ways to move forward.
 Here are some actions you could take now: